balance and ease.

 While it is not a therapy, nor a fitness training, nor meditation, the Alexander Technique is a skill to be learned and integrated to become the new “normal” way you approach living your life, reducing pain, enhancing your ability to perform, and being your best self.

 When mind and body work together as one coordinated, well-toned being that moves with grace and poise as nature intended, our wellbeing naturally improves.

 * The Australian Pain Society – 2013 Fact Sheet

 Improving your use improves performance & wellbeing

-Many musicians have found the Alexander Technique invaluable when dealing with tension and pain while playing in awkward positions, and for dealing with performance-related stresses.
+Many musicians have found the Alexander Technique invaluable when dealing with tension and pain, and with performance-related stress.
 The Technique is taught at many schools of music, universities and colleges around the world, including the Royal College of Music in London, the Juilliard School of Performing Arts in New York, and the Royal Conservatory of Music in Toronto.

 — Máirtín O’Connor, leading traditional Irish accordion player